Page tree

 XRechnung (at least Standard for Central authorities, Regional authorities & Local authorities due to decision by the National IT Planning Council)

-ZUGFeRD 2.0 (promoted by FeRD since 2014, developed in cooperation between the Federal Ministries of the Interior and for Economic Affairs and Energy and the private sector with the aim foster the use of eInvoicing in the public and private sectors)
+ZUGFeRD 2.3 Federal Ministry for Economic Affairs and Climate Action of the Federal Republic of Germany, The French National Forum for Electronic Invoicing and Public e-Procurement (FNFE-MPE) and the private sector with the aim foster the use of eInvoicing in the public, private and economic sectors)

 Legislation